MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: :

 \subsection{Data Construction of {\dscf}}

 \paragraph{Sampling chains of facts} Our dataset is constructed based on Wikidata~\cite{vrandevcic2014wikidata}, a knowledge base consisting of fact triples associated with millions of entities.
 We first sample chains of facts from Wikidata.
-We manually select $37$ common relations and consider a subgraph that solely comprises these relations and the top $20\%$ of common entities based on hyperlink counts in Wikipedia articles.
-We collect chains that contain $N=2,3,4$ triples from the Wikidata subgraph.
+We manually select $37$ common relations and consider a subgraph that solely comprises these relations and the top $20\%$ of common entities based on hyperlink counts in Wikipedia articles.\footnote{We focus on common entities as LMs can recall facts about common entities more reliably~\cite{mallen2023not}.} We collect chains that contain $N=2,3,4$ triples from the Wikidata subgraph.
 We also adopt heuristics rules to ensure that the sampled fact triples are coherent and lead to natural questions (see Appendix~\ref{app:sampling_chains} for details).

 \paragraph{Filtering unrecallable facts} As answering multi-hop questions requires the model to leverage each single-hop fact, we filter out any chain of facts which contain at least one fact that cannot be recalled by GPT-J \citep{gpt-j}, which we will mainly evaluate on.
 To recall single-hop facts, we curate a question template for each relation type following prior work \citep{petroni2019language,meng2022locating}, and query the model using in-context learning with 8 demonstration examples (see Appendix~\ref{app:filter_gptj} for more details).